 What industries require First Aid Training?

 First Aid Training is essential across virtually all industries including healthcare, construction, warehousing, logistics, retail, hospitality, manufacturing, agriculture, education, and office environments.
-Any role that involves lifting, carrying, pushing, or pulling loads requires proper training under Irish health and safety law.
+Under Irish health and safety law, every employer must have enough trained people on hand to respond when a colleague collapses, chokes, bleeds badly or has a sudden medical emergency.

 Can I pause the course and resume later?